Gen Z employees in the workplace

 • A strong learning culture fosters an atmosphere of continuous learning that gives employees the tools they need to grow their careers while employers benefit from knowledge retention and employee retention.

-• Technical training that supports the technological literacy needed in modern workplaces and helps employees adjust to job changes brought on by advancements in artificial intelligence and automation.
+• Technical training that supports the technological literacy needed in modern workplaces and helps employees adjust to job changes brought on by advancements in artificial intelligence and automation, making it one of the top areas of development for employees.

 A strong employee development program can be the differentiator your organization needs to attract and retain high potential employees while other companies struggle to recruit skilled workers.